Did Baylor host the first collegiate homecoming? ‘Signs point to yes.’

 Other rivals for the honor of having hosted the first collegiate homecoming include Illinois, which hosted a “home-coming” in Oct.
 1910 centered around a football game and became an annual event; Indiana, which hosted a similar event three weeks after Illinois (and may have even copied the idea from UI); and Northern Illinois, which began holding an annual alumni banquet in 1906 but did not refer to its event as a homecoming until 1911.

-The St. Louis Post-Dispatch, MIZZOU Magazine and even the Associated Press have all looked into the issue this fall, and each concludes the same way: it depends on how you define “homecoming.”
+The St. Louis Post-Dispatch, MIZZOU Magazine and even the Associated Press have all looked into the issue, and each concludes the same way: it depends on how you define “homecoming.”
 The Mizzou report in particular seems to brush off Baylor’s claim, since the BU event didn’t become an annual occasion until years later.
 But if we’re simply looking for who held the first Homecoming event — a weekend where alumni are invited back to campus, centered around an intercollegiate football game — it seems pretty clear Baylor led the way.

 Sic ’em, Baylor homecomers!